gyorokpeter/public/README.md

 # public
 Welcome to my public repo.
-This repo contains things such as solutions to Advent of Code challenges and other programming puzzles in Q, as well as other small side projects.
+This repo contains various side projects and articles. ***Advent of Code and other puzzle solutions are being moved to a separate repo: [https://github.com/gyorokpeter/puzzle_solutions/]***.

 # What is Q?